cylondata/twister2/docs/docs/quickstart.md

 sidebar_label: Quickstart
 ---

 Lets look at how to setup Twister2 and run few examples.
-Twister2 is designed as in incremental distributed system to make it adaptable to different environments.
-Lets start with the simplest possible Twister2 job where we spawn set of workers and print a log.
+Lets start with the simplest possible Twister2 job where we spawn set of parallel workers and print a log.

-## Building Twister2
+### Building Twister2

 First we need to build Twister2.
 [Compiling Twister2](compiling/compiling.md) explains how to build it.
-After building the code and following the instructions in [Twister2 Distribution](https://twister2.gitbook.io/twister2/compiling/linux#twister2-distribution) you should have a extracted folder named `twister2-0.2.1`, this would be your twister2 home folder.
+After building the code and following the instructions in [Twister2 Distribution](https://twister2.gitbook.io/twister2/compiling/linux#twister2-distribution) you should have a extracted folder named `twister2-0.2.2`, this would be your twister2 home folder.

-## Starting parallel workers
+### Starting parallel workers

 At the base of Twister2 is a resource manager that allocates resources for jobs.
-Unlike many big data projects that mixes all sorts of capabilities here, Twister2 resource manager only allocate resources and spawn set of parallel processes.
-It is upto the user to do anything with those parallel processes after they are spawned.
+Unlike other big data projects that mixes different capabilities here, Twister2 resource manager only allocate resources and spawn set of parallel processes.

-Okay lets exactly that and see how it works.
-There is a example called HelloWorld.java included with Twister2 examples package.
+There is an example called HelloWorld.java included with Twister2 examples package.
 Note that it implements the IWorker interface, which is the entry point to any Twister2 job.
 In the main method of this class we submit a job to Twister2 with this HelloWorld class as the job class.

 ```java
 package edu.iu.dsc.tws.examples.basic;